 The relationship of sugar and slavery is very close.
-Harvest and sugar cane work require disciplined labor because sugarcane (also sugar beet) is harvested when the sugar content is highest.
+Harvest and sugar cane work requires disciplined labor because sugarcane (also sugar beet) is harvested when the sugar content is highest.
 Transport and work should be done as soon as possible, the suspension causes the sugar levels to fall.
 Cutting sugar cane must be adjusted to the capacity of the factory.

 Monotonous production, heavy and rushed it can only be done by slaves who work hard.
 When the Caribbean and South American areas are suitable for sugarcane planting, imports of labor are required.
 The Indians are too lazy.
 European products are exchanged in Africa with people exported to the new world, where they have to produce sugar sold by large profits to European powers.

-Between the years 1701 and 1810 exported 252,000 slaves of sugar to Barbados, a small island.
-In the same period, Jamaica imported 662,000 forced labor.
+Between the years 1701 and 1810 exported 252,000 slaves of sugar were to Barbados, a small island.
+In the same period, Jamaica imported 662,000 forced laborers.
 For about a century, each week sent 160 slaves sent to two relatively small islands.
 When slavery was forbidden (Cuban sugar slaves have released about two centuries ago), sugarcane plantations were having difficulties.
 They bring in contract labor from India, China, and Indonesia.
 As a result, the freed slave did not find work in his old profession.